-- 2. Public verification requires that we conduct research that can be repeated by others and specifically that the variables we examine can be observed by everyone. - 3.
+- 1. Empirical analysis is the process of learning through observation and experimentation and through quantifying observations. - 2.
+Public verification requires that we conduct research that can be repeated by others and specifically that the variables we examine can be observed by everyone. - 3.
 The systematic observation criterion requires us to make our observations under various conditions or settings. - 4.
 Control of environment refers to our ability to conduct our research under consistent conditions.
-When researchers explain various phenomena, they also attempt to make their explanations rational, parsimonious, and tentative. - 5.
-The rational explanation means the terms are clearly defined and can be independently assessed and defined. - Parsimonious explanations are specific, make few assumptions, and generate many testable ideas.
+When researchers explain various phenomena, they also attempt to make their explanations rational, parsimonious, and tentative.

+- 5. The rational explanation means the terms are clearly defined and can be independently assessed and defined. - 6.
+Parsimonious explanations are specific, make few assumptions, and generate many testable ideas.
 Pseudoexplanations, by contrast, are circular in definition and cannot be directly or objectively assessed. - 7.
 Explanations are tentative.
 Researchers recognize that their explanations must be revised in the face of additional research.